kaparelos/jquery.inactivity/README.md

 });
 ```

-And that's how you unattach the script
+And that's how you unattach the plugin

 ```javascript
 // unattach from document